Categories

 5. 5 years separation

-We can advise you which of the above ‘facts’ best suits your circumstances.
-Where there are financial proceedings, called ‘Ancillary Relief‘, Financial Remedy or proceedings about children, these are separate matters in respect of which we can also assist you.
+Where there are financial proceedings, (these used to be called ‘Ancillary Relief‘, and are now called Financial Remedy) or proceedings about children, these are separate matters in respect of which we can also assist you.

 In most cases divorce procedure is reasonably straightforward.
 Check here for a brief summary on divorce procedure